 - Door Ballooning – Some roller doors stop wrapping as tightly as they should around the drum, causing them to have difficulty rolling up all the way.

-- Broken Spring or Cable – This is a common issue on panel doors resulting from wear and tear.
+- Broken Spring – This is a very common issue on panel / sectional doors resulting from wear and tear.

 As we can see, there is a myriad of issues for each type of door.
 Like anything mechanical in nature, the need for repairs should not come as a surprise.

 One way to avoid costly repairs is to ensure you are regularly having someone maintenance your garage door.
-Maintenance for a roller door could consist of regular lubrication, to keep it rolling quietly and properly.
-Panel doors often have issues with springs and cables.
+Maintenance of your garage door could consist of regular lubrication, to keep it rolling quietly and properly.
+Panel / sectional doors often have issues with springs and cables.
 Maintenance enables these components to last longer, with efficient operation.
 Having a professional company look at your garage door could lead to the discovery of a potential problem and resolving it before it becomes a major issue.

-In the end, both types of garage door have their purpose and place in the world of garage doors.
-They both have issues and require repairs on occasion, but with proper professional maintenance should last a long time.
+In the end, all types of garage doors have their purpose and place in the world of garage doors.
+They all have issues and require repairs on occasion, but with proper professional maintenance should last a long time.